ConductAtlas Assessment

 Account termination is unilateral and does not require cause

 The Unilateral Account Termination Without Cause provision is explicit.
-Stripe may terminate your agreement or close your account at any time for any reason effective upon providing notice.
-Stripe may also suspend your access at any time in their sole discretion.
+The agreement authorizes Stripe to terminate or close accounts upon providing notice, without specifying required cause.
+Stripe may also suspend access at its discretion.

 In practice, most account terminations do have a reason, usually related to risk, policy violations, or pressure from card networks or regulators.
-But the contractual framework does not require a reason.
-This is consequential for businesses whose existence depends on Stripe.
+The contractual framework does not require a reason, though state money transmitter laws and card network operating regulations may impose notice or process requirements that are not reflected in the agreement language.
+This is a significant consideration for businesses that rely on Stripe as their primary payment infrastructure.

 The fraud detection system uses automated decision-making